debuglevel/greeting-microservice/README.md

 # Greeting Microservice Example

-This is an example how to create a microservice.
+This is an example how to create a microservice in Kotlin.

 ## Technology used